jakim54/swift-closures-reading-swift-intro-000/README.md

 }
 ```

-Lets create a new constant called `result` assigning it the value of the return value of calling on `showSomeLove(_:)` passing in "Ann".
+Let's create a new constant called `result` assigning it the value of the return value of calling on `showSomeLove(_:)` passing in "Ann".
 Printing this `result` will display the "Ann <3" text to console.

 ```swift
 let result = showSomeLove("Ann")